NinjaHazwan/NinjaHazwan.github.io/_projects/demo-project/index.md

 **Encourages Innovation**: With access to cutting-edge research tools and rapid prototyping capabilities, ROS fosters innovation in robotics applications.
+---

+---
 # TF2
 ## Introduction to TF2
 TF2 is the transform library for ROS.
 It maintains the relationship between coordinate frames in a tree structure buffered in time.
 It lets users transform points between any 2 coordinate frames at any desired point in time.

+##How Transforms Are Published?
+**Static Transformations**: ROS’s pre-built packages and active developer community that remains constant over time.
+**Dynamic Transformations**: ROS’s pre-built packages and active developer community that changes continuously as the robot moves.

+---

 <!--## Embedding images
 ### External images